raghavst/ckks_bench/FIDESlib/README.md

 A server-side CKKS GPU library fully interoperable with OpenFHE.

 ## Quickstart Custom Benchmarking Guide
-This is mainly a clone of the PhantomFHE library.
+This is mainly a clone of the FIDESlib library.
 Commit used (latest at the time): 85b7d08cc6c564bf0f07b037ad1619b406cf3253.

 Run the benchmarks using the following commands: